butames/blog.github.io/_posts/2022-02-25-fdacondoms.md

 ---
-title: 'It's official, condoms are safe for anal sex'
+title: 'It is official, condoms are safe for anal sex'
 subtitle: 'Condoms are given FDA approval for use in anal sex.'
 date: 2022-02-25 00:01:35
 featured_image: 'images/blog_images/2022-02-25-fdacondoms.png'